 Help!
 You've heard of the Edwards & Co Otto, the Mountain Buggy Nano, and the GB Pockit Plus - but it's all getting a bit confusing.

-We can help... this blog post covers key features and benefits so you can quickly decide what will work best for your holiday.
+We can help... this blog post covers key features and benefits so you can quickly decide which holiday stroller work best for you.

 What do you need in a travel stroller?

 - You want it to be able to be folded up and taken as carry-on luggage, for exotic trips to places such as Paris or Tokyo